PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSV/MassPurchase.md

 ## Options

 Pay with LP: [Yes or No]

-Items to Buy: <Number of different items to purchase>
+Items to Buy: Set to the number of different items to purchase

-Quantity to Buy: <Number of each item to buy>
+Quantity to Buy: Set to the number of each item to buy

 ## Credits